-As in past years, our contribution to the 2019 Radiant Pavilion program was an activation of Crossley Street, located right in the heart of Melbourne.
-Formerly known as Romeo Lane, our overarching title, RED, acknowledged the history of the street as part of the red-light district from 1854 until gentrification in the early 20th century.
-Our individual projects were both grounded in and developed from various facets of the past and present history of the area.
+As in past years, our contribution to the 2019 Radiant Pavilion program was an activation of Crossley Street, in the heart of Melbourne.
+Our overarching title, RED, acknowledged the street’s history as part of the red-light district; before gentrification hit in the early 20th century it was known as Romeo Lane.

 Vivien Atkinson: Destined to Meet by Chance